-Sewing pattern symbols are used to help you achieve accurate results when cutting, matching pieces and sewing.
-They do vary slightly between designers but these are some universally used sewing symbols to help you get started.
+Sewing pattern symbols are used to help you achieve accurate results when cutting, matching pieces, and sewing.
+These pattern marks do vary slightly between designers, but here are some universally used sewing symbols to help you get started.

 What are the most common sewing pattern symbols?